LivePersonInc/knowledge-center-archive/pages/documents/Messaging-Channels/Connect-to-Messaging/connect-to-messaging-user-guide.md

 ---

-This article guides you through setup and common tasks to get started with Connect to Messaging (C2M) — an IVR deflection solution within the conversational cloud, including:
+This article guides you through setup and common tasks to get started with Connect to Messaging (C2M) — an IVR deflection solution within the conversational cloud.

+Please follow the steps listed below:
 1. Enable C2M for your account
 2. Configure C2M in the the Web Tool
 3. Use C2M APIs in your IVR solution to start deflecting voice calls to messages